 In recognizing the value of biomonitoring for informing water quality conditions and trends, CRWP developed a long-term macroinvertebrate monitoring plan for the lower Clackamas River and its major tributaries (Cole 2013a).
 This plan recommends sampling from the lower mainstem Clackamas River and its major tributaries once every year (or every other year, depending on availability of resources); these efforts are intended to produce a long-term dataset necessary to identify persistent changes in biological conditions when they occur.
 CRWP has focused their monitoring efforts in the lower mainstem Clackamas River where their five PODs occur.

-CRWP sampled the lower mainstem Clackamas River in each of the first three years of monitoring (2013-2015) following implementation of the plan (Cole 2016, Cole 2014, Cole 2013b).
-After a twoyear break in the effort, CRWP sampled the lower mainstem again in 2018 (Cole and Burtch 2019) and 2019 (Cole and Burtch 2020).
-Following another two-year break in 2020 and 2021, a sixth round of sampling was performed in 2022.
-The main objective of this sixth year of monitoring in the mainstem Clackamas River was to determine whether conditions have remained similar to those measured from 2013 to 2019.
-This report describes the methods, results, and conclusions for this sixth year of monitoring macroinvertebrate communities in the lower mainstem of the Clackamas River.
+Implemented in 2013, the CRWP monitoring program sampled the lower mainstem Clackamas River in each of the first three years of monitoring from 2013 through 2015 (Cole 2016, Cole 2014, Cole 2013b).
+After a two-year hiatus from the effort, CRWP sampled the lower mainstem again in 2018 (Cole and Burtch 2019) and 2019 (Cole and Burtch 2020).
+Following another two-year break in 2020 and 2021, two more rounds of sampling were performed in 2022 and 2023.
+The main objective of this seventh year of monitoring in the mainstem Clackamas River was to determine whether conditions have remained similar to those measured from 2013 through 2022.
+This report describes the methods, results, and conclusions for this seventh year of monitoring macroinvertebrate communities in the lower mainstem of the Clackamas River.